 He gulps and looks at me, the tears falling onto me from his eyes.
 I catch them in my mouth and start another kissing session, licking his long eyelashes before the tears can form.
 He’s very salty.
 I throw off the stained briefs and my dick is already hard again.
 Throwing his legs over my shoulders, I go down on his ass, rimming him until he is pulsating with need for my dick.
 No lube required, I enter him in a single, smooth motion, holding him impaled without starting to pump.
 I stare into his needy eyes, that implore me to fuck him.
 His dick is not hard.
 I pump it up.
 Each thrust brings it closer to full erection.
 Jack is tossing his head back and forth, ecstatic from being pumped.
 I pull out to his protests, roll us over and suck his dick inside my ass.
-At first, he doesn’t respond, so into being fucked that he’s slow to realize it’s his turn to fuck me now.
+At first, he doesn’t respond, so into being fucked that he’s slow to realize it’s now his turn to fuck me.
 All at once he bottoms out on me, using short thrusts to completely fill me up, as well as rubbing my prostrate in just the right way.
 I let go of any control and cum again.
-He slows to longer thrusts, unaware of my climax, building his own.
+He slows down to longer thrusts, unaware of my climax, building his own.
 His disregard of what is happening for me is a total turn on.
-He is deeply and forcefully pumping, pulling his head back and arching his back.
+He is forcefully pumping, pulling his head back and arching his back.
 He is deep inside me, holding himself rigid, while my ass squeezes and pulsates.
 He lets go in a tremendous jerk, quickly jerking again and again.
 I push him out and roll on top of his ass.
 He is slickly self-lubed as I thrust my newly revived dick into him.
 Still coming, he takes me all the way in.
-I pump forcibly and quickly as he collapses into a post-coital coma.
+I pump forcibly and quickly, as he collapses into a post-coital coma.
 I ride him as he rocks with my thrusts.
 Turning his head I start kissing him with no response.
 He’s out of it.
 I pull out, unwilling to fuck him while he’s unconscious.
 Rolling him on his back, Jack’s eyes pop open in surprise.
 Propping his knees on the crook of my elbows, I rotate his butt toward me and enter him again.
 Jack’s surprise turns to surrender.
 He relaxes as I slowly and completely fuck him.
 At each inward thrust, I stick out my slimy belly so his dick is sliding against me.
 His breathing speeds up and becomes erratic.
 Just as he is about to come, I hold my dick stuck as deeply as possible inside him, twisting it sideways.
 He gasps and moans.
 I cum.
 He cums.
 We cum simultaneously.
 Not as much as before.
 We are fucked dry.
 I collapse, with his legs now around my waist and my dick still inside him.
 I’m instantly asleep.

 I wake before Jack.
 He is curled next to me, his hand on the side of his face.
 It looks like his thumb is in his mouth.
 It isn’t, thankfully.
 That would freak me out.
 He is so beautiful, so fragile.
 I love his beauty.
 I love protecting him.
 He can be everything for me.
 That is a dangerous thought.
 I resolve to make him feel how much I love him.
 With Scott and Jace, I was the strong one.
 We never needed to express love in words.
 We knew what we felt.
 I have to do more with Jack.
 I want to be able to express my feelings with words.
 I think about the love song we discarded.
 It starts, “I wake up every day, you’re by my side.
 You reach and touch me, when I say good-bye.
 You stick around when we’re in a crowd.
 We smile when fools shout out loud.”
 Was it more a poem than a song.
 Maybe it’s a ballad, like a sonnet.
 I start thinking about the play we are doing for English, ‘The Tempest.”
 I really hate it.
 All the plays within the play, people plotting, hate and more hate.
 Maybe we could do Shakespeare’s sonnets as a play.
 I had to read more.
 I knew Jack would love doing the sonnets which are often love poems.
 I roll over and reflect on how romantic I’m being.
 Maybe it’s just a dream.
 It’s good to think of something other than the band.
 Is the band consuming my life?
 I fall asleep.
 I dream we are on stage and everyone hates us.
 Max has his paw over his eye.